Hospital Patient Pet Foster Program

 While you’re in the hospital or undergoing treatment, FurKidz 911 will stay in close contact with the foster pet caregiver to ensure your pet is settling into its new temporary home environment.
 We will work with the foster pet caregivers regarding any issues or concerns that may arise.
 We do have a network of animal volunteers to help should there be an emergency, and we can provide the fosters assistance when necessary by coordinating transport, animal trainers, grooming, kennels, food and supplies, and veterinary discounts, if needed.

 The foster parent can provide owners with regular updates on their pet’s well-being via emails, texts, photographs and/or video in lieu of home visits to the foster’s home.
 The foster’s job is to take great care of your pet and your job is to get well (we say this respectfully).

-The majority of our foster homes are in the greater Puget Sound Area of Washington State.
-Currently we are only able to provide this service only in western Washington, but hoping to expand further as the need grows.
+The majority of our foster homes are in the Puget Sound Area of Washington State.
+Currently, we are able to provide this service only in western Washington, but hoping to expand further as the need grows.

 Will It Cost Me Anything?

 Our program is free.
 If you can cover your pet’s necessary expenses while in the foster home (food, grooming, veterinarian costs, etc) that would be great!
 If not, we got you covered.